Skip to main content

 Armor

-Across Astrabound, older armor never truly disappears.
-Kevlar vests, leather coats, synth-mesh, sealed voidsuits, and even ceremonial or practical chain still see use on backwater worlds, frontier colonies, salvage stations, and among groups that cannot afford or access newer protection.
-In more advanced regions, these older armors are often replaced or layered with superior materials, field systems, or projected defenses.
+Ballistic vests, leather coats, synth-mesh, sealed voidsuits, riot shields, chain, and rigid plate still see use on backwater worlds, frontier colonies, salvage stations, militia lines, and among groups that cannot afford or access newer protection.
+In advanced regions, these older armors are often replaced, upgraded, or layered with superior materials, field systems, and projected defenses.

 Armor Rules